mythril-forge/vanilla-spells/spells/level-5/contagion.md

 ## Description
 Your touch inflicts disease.
-Make a melee spell attack against a creature within your reach.
+Make a Melee Spell Attack against a creature within your reach.
 On a hit, the target is **poisoned**.

 At the end of each of the **poisoned** target's turns, the target must make a Constitution Saving Throw.